The School for Good Mothers: Critical reception

 In a positive review for The New York Times Book Review, Molly Young wrote that the novel "recalls" works by Kazuo Ishiguro and Philip K. Dick, qualifying that nonetheless "[...]
 Chan’s novel is too original to come off as a purée of influences."

 The School for Good Mothers has received comparisons, due to its subject matter and thematic content, to the novel The Handmaid's Tale by Canadian author Margaret Atwood.
 Chan has said the comparisons are "thrilling beyond [her] wildest dreams".

-The novel has been longlisted for the 2023 Andrew Carnegie Medal for Excellence in Fiction.
+The novel was longlisted for the 2023 Andrew Carnegie Medal for Excellence in Fiction.

 Adaptation

 Through her production company, Freckle Films, actress and producer Jessica Chastain purchased the rights to adapt the novel as a television series.
 Jude Weng will direct the show.